Fast Pair 3.2 Certification Guidelines (v2.1)

 • The ability to stay powered and connected to the internet for 25 hours during and after running the initial and subsequent pairing tests.
 The phone will be attempting to upload test data and results during this time.

-• A testing period and testing model ID matching the values provided in the Self-Test report.
+• A testing period and testing model ID matching the values provided in the BT Classic or BT LE Audio Self-Test Report.

 • Usage & diagnostics settings enabled on the test device.
 This can be verified by navigating to: Settings > Google > 3 dots at top right corner > Usage & diagnostics > turn on usage & diagnostics.